timboudreau/audio_unit_rust_demo/README.md

    * `RustDspInProcessDemo` is the a revision of the above to move all of the code into a Framework and leave the Audio Unit app extension as an empty shell that delegates to the Framework, so that it can be (but isn't currently - the problem I'm trying to solve) loaded in-process by the host
+ 3. The scripts expect Xcode to be configured to build into `$PRODUCT/DerivedData`, not the random location in your home directory it defaults to.
+This seems to be a system-wide setting.

 Note that you will need to set these projects to be signed with *your* credentials to actually build anything (IMHO signing is completely orthagonal to developing and building software, but I guess I see the convenience of shoving it into IDE projects, given that the command-line tooling to do this same is excruciating to work with).

+The audio unit should be visible to audio applications after the Xcode project is built once.
+Installers (see notes about setting up certs and ids below) are output to `macos/packages`.
+Interim products that are useful to examine in isolation are written to `macos/headers` and `macos/xcframeworks`.

+The first run of `build-xcframeworks` will be slower because it needs to build `cbindgen` which is used to generate C headers from Rust code.
+It is cached in `bin/cbindgen-bindgen` thereafter.

 Details
 -------